 Admission Criteria for the Auburn University DNP Program

 Admission to the DNP Program is competitive and enrollment is limited.
-DNP students are admitted in summer semester only.
+DNP students are admitted in Summer Semester only.
 Full-time DNP students can complete their plan of study in five semesters.
-Part-time students' program completion times will vary based on required pre-requisites and how part-time the student plans to be.
 All graduate work towards a graduate degree must be completed within a period of 5 calendar years from enrollment in the first graduate course.